Empowering the next generation of sustainable leaders

 Certificate students receive the first invitations to exclusive events, including conferences, dinners, guest speakers and other networking events.
 These events are not required, but are excellent opportunities to learn and network.
 Each student is also paired with an individual mentor during the certificate.

-The program has limited enrollment.
-The application for admission consists of a standard 'fill-in-the-blanks' form with three written-answer questions, plus a biography, photo and up-to-date resume (see form above).
-For more information or to submit your completed application, please contact email@example.com.
+The program has limited enrolment.
+The application for admission consists of a standard 'fill-in-the-blanks' form with three written-answer questions, plus a biography, photo, and resume.